Questions about the website:

 It is intended to be a graphical representation of what the site is all about; there is a representation of the world, combined with the white flag of peace to form the shape of a musical note, symbolizing music of the nations of the world (flag and globe), bringing understanding of other cultures and peace (white flag of peace).
 The font is reminiscent of that used for musical notation for dynamics and other symbols.

-You can reach either of us through our contact form to learn more about us.
+You can reach our team through our contact form.

 Where have you been interviewed about national anthems?
 What other works have you lent your expertise to?